Dental Laboratory Technician Schools

 Dental lab tech programs provide education specifically about building crowns, dentures, and other prosthodontics, which are central to the professional role.
 However, specific coursework may need to be completed before being accepted into a dental lab tech program.
 This may include reading, math, and writing prerequisites or even completing a wax carving test.

-According to the website O*NET OnLine (2023), 18 percent of surveyed dental lab technicians reported having some type of postsecondary education, while 52 percent have completed high school diploma.
+According to the website O*NET OnLine (2024), 18 percent of surveyed dental lab technicians reported having some type of postsecondary education, while 52 percent have a high school degree or equivalent.
 Listed immediately below are four dental lab tech schools offering programs in the U.S.:

 Bates Technical College